ssorj/skupper-docs/input/introduction/use-cases.md

 - **Non-Kubernetes Edge** - Edge sites often run on container engines like Podman or bare metal rather than Kubernetes, which Skupper fully supports.

 ## Others

+- **IPv4/IPv6 Interoperability** - Skupper supports networks with a mix of IPv4 and IPv6 sites, enabling IPv4 applications to work transparently over IPv6 networks.

 #### 5. AI/ML Workloads